-‘Deadly combination’: 2 Alabama women die of electric shock drowning
+'Tip of the iceberg': Parents warn about electric shock drowning

-The Saturday before Easter, two colleagues, Shelly Darling, 34, and Elizabeth Whipple, 41, visited Lake Tuscaloosa to soak up the sun on a family dock.
-A few hours later, family members discovered the women’s possessions, but saw no sign of the Alabama sunbathers.
-They called the police and after a search, their bodies were found in the lake.
+The Saturday before Easter 2017, two colleagues, Shelly Darling, 34, and Elizabeth Whipple, 41, visited Lake Tuscaloosa in Alabama to soak up the sun on a family dock.
+A few hours later, family members discovered the women’s possessions, but saw no sign of the sunbathers.
+After a police search, their bodies were found in the lake.
 When recovering them, a rescuer felt a jolt of electricity.

 According to AL.com, the autopsies revealed the two women died of electric shock drowning, a lesser known cause of drowning.

-Electric shock drowning happens when electricity from a dock, boat, pool, hot tub or marina seeps into the water and electrifies it.
+Electric shock drowning can happen when electricity from a dock, boat, pool, hot tub or marina seeps into the water and electrifies it.
 As swimmers enter the water the electricity paralyzes their muscles, causing them to drown.
-What’s more, trying to rescue someone experiencing electric shock drowning remains difficult because anyone entering the water receives a disabling stun.
+What’s more, rescue can be difficult and dangerous because anyone entering the water can receive a disabling stun.

 While many people remain unaware of electric shock drowning, Jimmy Johnson learned more about it than he ever wanted.
-Last year, his 15-year-old daughter, Carmen, died when she was swimming in a lake near the family dock, which was trickling electricity into the water.
+In 2016, his 15-year-old daughter, Carmen, died when she was swimming in a lake near the family dock, which was trickling electricity into the water.

 “If I would have known this could happen, or heard about it before — I am not sure if this would have happened to my daughter,” he told TODAY.